Sfayson1/lifelink/README.md

 So we need to create a virtual environment and pip install the requirements.

-3. cd to the `api` folder and execute these commands:
+'cd' to the `api` folder and execute these commands:

 ```bash
 python -m venv .venv